JosephLambon/JosephLambon/README.md

 I am a Physics graduate and aspiring software engineer.

-My interest in software engineering was first sparked on my placement year at university, where I was able to utilise the programming skills I acquired in first year to develop practical applications.
+My interest in software engineering was first sparked on my placement year at Cummins during university, where I was able to utilise the programming skills I acquired in my first year studies to develop practical applications.
 At Cummins, I was able to utilise Microsoft's VBA to automate a laborous spend-comparison process.
 This being a success, I presented the tool to the Executive Director in the USA.
 Later, using Python, I was able to analyse complex simulation data to determine the most prominent cause of failure in turbocharger cores.

 Following this, I invested time completing Harvard's CS50 course, giving me an understanding of Computer Science fundamentals and introducing me to C, SQL, HTML, CSS, JavaScript, Flask, advancing my profiency in Python, and even touching on Cybersecurity.